devx-cafe/devx.world/_pages/terms.md

 ## Editor in Chief

 The Editor in Chief is Lars Kruse.
-If you have any questions regading data policy, or if you need to report content you've found on these pages; please do not hesitate to [reach out to a Lars](mailto:lars@lakruzz.com){: target="_blank"}
+If you have any questions reading data policy, or if you need to report content you've found on these pages; please do not hesitate to [reach out to a Lars](mailto:lars@lakruzz.com){: target="_blank"}

 ## Data controller